 Any batteries with minerals “extracted, processed, or recycled by a foreign entity of concern” will be ineligible.
 That category currently includes China, which reportedly controls around 79% (opens in new tab) of the world’s existing lithium-ion battery manufacturing capacity.

-The U.S. Department of Energy has released a list of cars (opens in new tab) that have final assembly in the North America, and may meet the current tax credit criteria.
+The IRS has released a list of cars (opens in new tab) that have final assembly in the North America, and may meet the current tax credit criteria.
 It’s not as extensive as the previous list, but it does include a number of electric and plug-in hybrid (PHEV) vehicles.

 - Audi Q5 PHEV